KyotoBlazeDev/ThinkPad-Utility-Management/README.md

 powershell.exe -ExecutionPolicy Bypass -File .\ThinkPad_Utility_Management.ps1
 ```

-This overrides the policy for that one invocation only and does not change the system-wide setting. **Do not use this in production or enterprise deployments** — it defeats the purpose of having an execution policy.
+This overrides the policy for that one invocation only and does not change the system-wide setting. **Do not use this in production or enterprise deployments.**

 ---